Matthew Hall (writer): Coroner

 CBC, together with Morwyn Brebner, made a first, eight-part, series, Coroner, based on Hall's The Coroner series of books (the Jenny Cooper novels), and starring Serinda Swan as the titular character, which was aired in winter 2019, after production had begun in summer 2018.
 The series premiered on CBC in January 2019, and attracted 1 million viewers per episode throughout the first season.
 The series was subsequently renewed for a second season, and it was announced in May 2020 that a third season is to follow.

 CBC announced the renewal of the series for a fourth season in June 2021.
 Production began on the 12-episode fourth season the next month, and the fourth season premiered in January 2022.

 Novels

 Hall's first novel, The Coroner, was published by PanMacmillan in 2009.
 His second novel, The Disappeared, was published in January 2010 in the UK and in December 2009 in the US.
-The Coroner was shortlisted for the Crime Writer's Association Gold Dagger awarded to the best crime novel of 2009.
+The Coroner was shortlisted for the Crime Writers' Association Gold Dagger awarded to the best crime novel of 2009.
 His third novel, The Redeemed, is published by PanMacmillan in April 2011.
-His fourth novel, The Flight, was shortlisted for the Crime Writer's Association Gold Dagger in 2012.
+His fourth novel, The Flight, was shortlisted for the Crime Writers' Association Gold Dagger in 2012.